-My work is usually absurdist and darkly hopeful—a circus seal riding on the back of a submerged whale, the comic astride the enigmatic.
-As a performance artist I’m particularly interested in marrying the rituals of carnival and meditation to create an environment where time and timelessness interweave and fixed identity dissolves.
+My work is a circus seal riding on the back of a submerged whale, the comic astride the enigmatic–absurdist and darkly hopeful.
+I’m particularly interested in marrying the rituals of carnival and meditation to create an environment where time and timelessness interweave and fixed identity dissolves.
 I believe that through the enticement of new and surreal forms set in public space, my work can be both challenging and accessible.
-Though most of what I have co-created in the past decade focuses on feminism and sexual politics, in recent years my work has become more holistic as I have sought to find the intersection of those themes with other topics such as personal addiction and environmental degradation.
+Though most of what I have co-created in the past decade focuses on feminism and sexual politics, in recent years my work has investigated the connections between those themes and personal addiction, white supremacy, and environmental degradation.

 I was selected for the 2016 Public Artist residency at the Bridge Progressive Arts Initiative.
 During my term as Public Artist, I realized a large scale, site-specific performance and film project called NO WAKE, loosely based on my play of the same name, in collaboration with some of the region’s most talented and innovative artists and community organizations.